Geek & Sundry

-Geek & Sundry is a commercial YouTube and Twitch channel and multimedia production company.
-It was launched on April 2, 2012 by actress Felicia Day with Kim Evey and Sheri Bryant as part of YouTube's 100 million dollar original channel initiative.
-In June 2012, Forbes suggested that "if successful, it could help blaze a trail for the future of network television."
-In 2014, Geek & Sundry was acquired by Legendary Entertainment.
+Geek & Sundry, Inc. is a commercial YouTube and Twitch channel and multimedia production company.
+It was launched on April 2, 2012, by actress Felicia Day with Kim Evey and Sheri Bryant as part of YouTube's 100 million dollar original channel initiative.
 The company is primarily known for their launch of the D&D show Critical Role, which aired on their channels from 2015–19.

-Geek & Sundry produced many shows exclusively for Legendary's streaming service, Alpha, from its launch in 2017.
-In early 2019, Critical Role Productions separated from Legendary, as well as Geek & Sundry, to distribute their content independently.
-In the wake of their departure, Alpha was shut down and Geek & Sundry went into decline.
-The company "hasn't exactly been operational" since late 2019.
+Geek & Sundry operated independently until it was acquired by Legendary Entertainment in 2014.
+Critical Role was a breakout hit for the channel the following year, and became the most popular show on the network by far.
+Geek & Sundry went on to produce many shows exclusively for Legendary's streaming service, Alpha, from its launch in 2017.
+In early 2019, Critical Role Productions separated from Legendary; in the wake of their departure, Alpha was shut down and Geek & Sundry went into decline.
+The company went largely inactive in late 2019 with the YouTube channel primarily used to re-release existing content, though new videos were uploaded sporadically until April 2023.

+A relaunch and partnership with podcast platform Realm Media took place in September 2024; the channel has returned to producing original actual play content.

 History

-Origins (2012–14)
+Independent era (2011–2014)

-The channel was originally based around three unscripted programs produced by Day: The Flog (hosted by Day), Sword & Laser (hosted by Veronica Belmont and Tom Merritt) and Tabletop (hosted by actor Wil Wheaton).
-Before the channel launch, YouTube gave an advance payment "against future advertising revenue to jumpstart production."
+The company originated as a pitch made to the YouTube Original Channel Initiative by Felicia Day and Kim Evey.
+The two learned of the initiative in fall 2011, and set about producing a pitch based on a fifth and sixth season of The Guild, Wil Wheaton's Tabletop, Day's The Flog, and Sword & Laser (hosted by Veronica Belmont and Tom Merritt) among other shows.
+Some of the shows in the pitch were only devised the day before the meeting with YouTube.
+Around half of the package of shows received funding in the form of an advance payment "against future advertising revenue to jumpstart production."

 The channel's founders and show hosts attended a number of fan conventions over the following years including ComicCon, Dragon*Con, VidCon, and WonderCon.
+In June 2012, Forbes suggested that "if successful, it could help blaze a trail for the future of network television."
 In March 2013, the channel announced three new series: Felicia's Ark (featuring Felicia Day), Fetch Quest (created by Jordan Allen-Dutton) and The Player One[s].
 Two programs, Tabletop and Space Janitors, were renewed for season 2 of the channel starting April 1, 2013.
+Day later described the production schedule for the company as exhausting, as they were producing a large amount of content with only eight full time staff at the time.
+She came close to "pulling the plug", but elected to keep going, and received a second round of funding from YouTube.